Qubit-qudit entanglement transfer in defect centers with high-spin nuclei: Model of the quantum network

 \subsection{Single node: Defect center}

 A defect center with one central electron and one nuclear spin serves as a node, and we assume that no further strongly coupled spins are nearby.
-Decoherence is not included as we focus on the basic principle.
-This is also to a good degree justified from the time scales: the node-node entangling mechanism (e.g., photon-based) is much faster than electron spin coherence times, and the hyperfine coupling to the central nuclear is typically dominant and its inverse much shorter than nuclear spin coherence times.
+Decoherence is not included as we focus on the basic principle; this is also to a good degree justified from the time scales as discussed in Sec.~\ref{sec:decoupling} and \ref{sec:discussion}.
 We further assume that a magnetic field ${B}$ is applied along the symmetry axis of the defect, which is taken as the $z$ axis.
 The Hamiltonian of the node is composed of electron, nuclear, and hyperfine parts,

 The electron part $H_{e}$ may contain several contributions depending on the type of defect center and crystal.
 In this Section, we describe the simplest case without additional contributions such as strain and orbital degree of freedom, which are treated for other defect centers in Appendix~\ref{sec:defectmodels}.
 The model discussed here is applicable to an ideal NV center and to implanted group-V donors in silicon, and is referred to as NV-type center.
-In this model, the electron part only contains the quadrupole (for electron spin quantum number $S>1/2$) and the Zeeman terms,
+In this model, the electron part only contains the quadrupole or zero-field splitting (for electron spin quantum number $s>1/2$) and the Zeeman terms,

 The terms in the nuclear-spin Hamiltonian are analogous to that of ${H}_{e}$, but by contrast to \eref{eq:H_el} are universal to all types of defect centers,